carlosXcuellar/foundation-illustrator/README.md

 INSTALLATION
 ------------
-Open foundation-grid.ai in Illustrator and then save as template for later use
+Open foundation-grid.ai and foundation-assets.ai in Illustrator and then save as template for later use